Drifter-Supremo/mindful-inkwell-journal/memory-bank/projectbrief.md

 ### **🏗️ Architecture**
 The app revolves around two core pages:
 - **Entries List (`/entries`)**: Shows all your journal entries in neat collapsible cards—each with the entry, an AI poem, and a timestamp.
-Plus, floating buttons to start a new text or voice entry.
+Plus, floating buttons to start a new text or simulated voice entry (the microphone button now saves a simulated voice entry to Firestore, persisting like manual entries).
 - **New Entry (`/new`)**: A full-screen spot to write or record new entries, with a toggle for voice mode and visual cues while recording.

 Key pieces: